Chemical Compound Naming Dice Activity Introduction

 Option 2: Don’t use the ion stickers for your dice.
 Have students roll the dice, look up the compound name on the provided Dice -> Compound Name Page.

 (Tougher!
-Students have to take the compound name and write the proper formula, without having the ions in front of them.)
+Students have to take the compound name and write the proper formula, without having the ions in front of them.
+This is a more difficult way to practice nomenclature.)

 Print per group: One Dice-> Name Key Page and one student page.
 Each pair needs 2 d20 dice.

 Option 3: Print the ion sticker page on sticker paper, cut out, and place on the standard 20 sided dice.
-This can take time, so it’s why it might not be the most ideal option for you, but at least it’s an option!
+This can take time, so it’s why it might not be the most ideal option for you if you’re short on time.
+But once you spend the time (or your students help you) make the dice, it really is the most fun way to practice chemical compound naming!
 Then students complete the “option 1” activity.
 They just don’t need the Dice-> Ion Key Page, because the ions are written right on the stickers!
 I’ve included blank triangles that you could use to create your own ions that aren’t already in the set.
 You’ll need stickers on two dice for all the pairs of students.

 Print per group: One student page.
 Each pair needs 2 d20 dice.

 So there you have it!
-A fun way to help students learn and review compound naming and writing chemical formulas!
-Hope you and your students have a lot of fun with this.
+A fun way to help students learn and review nomenclature and writing chemical formulas!
+Make sure you subscribe at the form below (or here) to get the the handouts and I hope you and your students have a lot of fun rolling for chemical “initiative”!